 This article is accompanied by the following Invited Commentary:

 Haller G, Walder B. Postoperative pulmonary complications - Still room for improvement.

-In critically ill patients with acute respiratory distress syndrome (ARDS) who need ventilatory support, ventilation strategies that use lower tidal volumes (VT) have been found to be beneficial.
-Recent studies show that critically ill patients without ARDS who require mechanical ventilation could benefit from this strategy.3,4 Ventilation strategies that use higher levels of positive end-expiratory pressure (PEEP) have also been found to improve outcome in patients with ARDS.5 Worldwide, these findings have led to significant changes in ventilation practice in critically ill patients.
+In critically ill patients with acute respiratory distress syndrome (ARDS) who need ventilatory support, ventilation strategies that use lower tidal volumes ( 1 V T) have been found to be beneficial.
+Recent studies show that critically ill patients without ARDS who require mechanical ventilation could benefit from this strategy.
+2 Ventilation strategies that use higher levels of positive end-expiratory pressure (PEEP) have also been found to improve outcome in patients with ARDS.
+3,4 Worldwide, these findings have led to significant changes in ventilation practice in critically ill patients.
 5 6,7

 T and higher PEEP levels.
-Indeed, three recent randomised controlled trials in patients scheduled for major abdominal surgery showed that intraoperative ventilation with low VT as part of a lung-protective ventilation strategy reduced the occurrence of postoperative pulmonary complications (PPCs).9–11 The debate on the best PEEP level during intraoperative ventilation, however, is ongoing.
-9–11 Notably, one meta-analysis of recent randomised controlled trials suggests that it is intraoperative VT restriction rather than an increase in PEEP level that was responsible for the benefits observed.
+Indeed, three recent randomised controlled trials in patients scheduled for major abdominal surgery showed that intraoperative ventilation with low 8 V T as part of a lung-protective ventilation strategy reduced the occurrence of postoperative pulmonary complications (PPCs).
+The debate on the best PEEP level during intraoperative ventilation, however, is ongoing.
+9–11 Notably, one meta-analysis of recent randomised controlled trials suggests that it is intraoperative 12,13 V T restriction rather than an increase in PEEP level that was responsible for the benefits observed.
 14

-With an estimated worldwide number of surgical procedures more than 234 million each year, even a small reduction in the incidence of PPCs could have a significant effect.16 Epidemiologic data suggest that PPCs are rarely present shortly after surgery, but in a subset of patients at increased risk, PPCs develop over a period of days with considerable impact on outcome.17,18 Although this particular group of patients at increased risk of PPCs would benefit most from lung-protective ventilation, the current management of lung ventilation in these patients is unknown.
+With an estimated worldwide number of surgical procedures more than 234 million each year, even a small reduction in the incidence of PPCs could have a significant effect.
+15 Epidemiologic data suggest that PPCs are rarely present shortly after surgery, but in a subset of patients at increased risk, PPCs develop over a period of days with considerable impact on outcome.
+16 Although this particular group of patients at increased risk of PPCs would benefit most from lung-protective ventilation, the current management of lung ventilation in these patients is unknown.
 Neither is it known if ventilation strategies differ between patients at high or low risk of PPCs.
+17,18

 Therefore, we undertook the ‘Local ASsessment of VEntilatory management during General Anaesthesia for Surgery’ (LAS VEGAS) study to determine the incidence of patients at increased risk of PPCs, and to compare ventilation management and outcomes in patients at increased risk of PPCs with patients at low risk of PPCs.